 Our scope of care includes all ages and all severity of illness—from infants and pediatrics to adults and geriatric patients; including those with mild, moderate and severe levels of illness; even patients in critical care settings.
 We address patients with wide range of medical and surgical illnesses as well as specific neuromusculoskeletal problems.

 Areas where the osteopathic manipulative medicine approach can be particularly helpful are in treating patients with pneumonia and other respiratory infections, post-operative ileus (best results are obtained when OMM treatment is started soon after surgery), as well as patients with acute coronary problems that have stabilized or those status-post chest surgery.

-The current staff providing OMM services at Roxborough Hospital consists of a group of four physicians, all of whom are board certified in Neuromusculoskeletal Medicine and Osteopathic Manipulative Medicine.
+The current staff providing OMM services at Roxborough Hospital consists of a group of three physicians, all of whom are board certified in Neuromusculoskeletal Medicine and Osteopathic Manipulative Medicine.
 They are all members of the PCOM OMM Department, who teach students, interns, and residents, and who see out-patients at the Philadelphia campus OMM office.